Is dietary fibre the key to a longer life?Wednesday, 27 May 2020

-Participants ate minimally processed wholegrain foods such as wholegrain oats and chunky grainy bread for one fortnight, then more processed wholegrain foods such as instant oats and wholemeal bread for another fortnight.
+Participants ate minimally processed foods for one fortnight, then more processed foods for another fortnight.

-“Wholegrain foods are now widely perceived to be beneficial, but increasingly products available on the supermarket shelves are ultra-processed,” says Prof. Mann.
+“Wholegrain foods are widely perceived to be beneficial, but many products available on the supermarket shelves are ultra-processed,” says Prof. Mann.

-Researchers used cutting edge glucose monitors to record participant blood glucose levels over the day and night during the two-week intervention periods.
+Researchers used cutting edge glucose monitors to record participant blood glucose levels during the two-week intervention periods.

-Results showed improved blood glucose levels after meals and reduced variability of blood glucose levels throughout the day when participants consumed the minimally processed wholegrains.
+Results showed improved blood glucose levels after meals and reduced variability of blood glucose levels throughout the day when they consumed the minimally processed wholegrains.

 The results were most striking after breakfast, as that was when most of the wholegrains were consumed.

-Although participants were asked not to lose weight by eating less during the trial, results showed their average weight increased slightly after two weeks of eating processed wholegrains and decreased slightly after eating minimally processed wholegrains.
+Participants were asked not to lose weight by eating less during the trial.
+Results showed their average weight increased after two weeks of eating processed wholegrains and decreased after eating minimally processed wholegrains.

-“However, we are now beginning to understand that how foods are processed is also important, and for wholegrains when you finely mill them you can remove their benefits,” he concluded.
+“We are now beginning to understand that how foods are processed is important.
+For wholegrains when you finely mill them you can remove their benefits,” he concluded.